eboateng25/eboateng25/README.md

 ## Hi there 👋

 Computer Science graduate here with a keen interest in software development.
-I develop desktop applications and web applications and take on random projects or freelancing projects.
+I tend to develop desktop applications and web applications and take on random and ambitious projects or work on freelancing projects.
 Currently in the stage of uploading previous projects on GitHub.

 **Love working with**